Quick Links

 PSHE:

 In PSHE, we use a scheme called My Happy Mind.
 In year 6, the children are specifically looking at transitions and how to manage the different emotions that they might be feeling.
-In Autumn, the children will start by understanding the brain and its different components.
+This half term, the students will be looking at a unit called 'Relate'.
+In this unit, they will be understanding how forming friendships are important and how we choose positive friendships.

 Music: